what is COP26 and why is it important for fighting climate change?read more

-22nd April, 2021, marks the 51st celebration of Earth Day – the world’s largest civic event born from a grassroots initiative to turn the US government’s attention to urgent environmental issues.
+April 22, 2021 marks the 51st celebration of Earth Day – the world’s largest secular holiday born from a grassroots initiative to turn the US government’s attention to urgent environmental issues.

 At IFAW, we know that the individual – human or animal – is a critical component to the equation for success.
 We know that a single animal can mean the difference between survival or extinction for an entire species, just as a single person can make the difference between positive impact and complicit dissent.

 51 years ago, a day was created to reach a single governing body and demand action.
-Today, we set our sights on broader horizons: we will celebrate Earth Month and endeavour to reach a global community to effect change every day.
+Today, we set our sights on broader horizons: we will celebrate Earth Month and endeavor to reach a global community to effect change everyday.
 Our actions and intentions hold power and we hope you join us in creating a better world for animals and people everywhere.

 every problem has a solution, every solution needs support.